yikchen/PersonalWork/README.md

 Hi, this is Yiheng(Ken) Chen.
 A new graduate from University of California, San Diego.
-This is my private repository to show some of the past coursework/project to demonstrate my ability and experience as a computer programmer.
+This is my repository to show some of the past coursework/project to demonstrate my ability and experience as a computer programmer.

 ## Content
 1. Computer Graphic/Animation